prorev/prorev.github.io/_posts/2020-01-15-swift_overview.md

 ```
 ![COW](/wp-content/uploads/2020/01/cow.jpg)

-As you may Swift knows objects a1, a2, a3 will have the same memory address.
-But at the specific moment, after using the mutating method `append` a3 will become different.
-This is why internally Swift creates a new copy for object a3, and the address of a3 will be different.
+Swift knows arrays a1, a2, a3 will have the same memory address at first.
+After using the mutating method `append` array a3 will be cloned and new memory address will be assigned for a3.

 ### Unsafe mode

-There is a special Swift unsafe mode where Swift doesn't check bounds of arrays, dicts, ranges.
-This mode is usually twice as fast as the safe mode, in some cases even more faster.
+There is a special Swift unsafe mode where Swift doesn't check bounds of arrays, dicts, or ranges.
+This mode is usually at least twice as fast as the safe mode.

 ## Swift is hackable

-Meaning you can add your own methods and operators on any type, your custom types or types from the standard library.
+This means Swift took gems from other programming langues.
+Also it meaning you can add your own methods and operators on any type -- your custom types or types from the standard library, or any library.
+This also means Swift can call into Python and C.

 ### Calling into Python from Swift